Stay in touch with Dorsum

 So don’t just enjoy the blog—participate!
 Your voice is more important than ours.
 Your feedback and experience allows us to better understand your needs and pain-points.
 Tell us what we’re doing right and, most importantly, tell us where we need to improve.

 You only get one spine.
-At Dorsum, we believe in living beyond “damage control”.
+At Dorsum, we believe in living free of pain.
 We aim to postpone this breaking point, or even eliminate it altogether.
 But we need your help to do it before the problem creeps even closer.

 At Dorsum, we aim to free the world from back pain.
 This introduction to the brand outlines back pain in terms we can all understand.THE END OF THE SPINE